Taking Back Sunday: Taking Back Sunday and lineup change (2010–2012)

 On July 8, 2011, Taking Back Sunday released an official music video for "Faith (When I Let You Down)".
 On November 3, 2011, Taking Back Sunday released an official music video for "You Got Me".
-This is the second single from their self-titled album.
-The video was created with the help of Steve Pedulla and Ward McDonald and it features guitarist Eddie Reyes dancing solo on a theater stage.
 Taking Back Sunday played Warped Tour 2012 at all locations.
 In honor of Record Store Day 2012, the band released a limited press vinyl LP entitled "We Play Songs", featuring four live acoustic tracks.

-TAYF10 anniversary tour (2012–13)
+TAYF10 anniversary tour (2012–2013)

 Taking Back Sunday embarked on a "Tell All Your Friends" 10th anniversary tour for 2012, during which the band performed their debut album in its entirety.
 The full US tour featured Bayside as main support, with Transit, Man Overboard and Gabriel the Marine as special guests.
 An audio and video recording of the acoustic version of the tour was released for digital download through the band's website on June 18, 2013.

 On June 7, 2013, 2:33PM, Taking Back Sunday took to Twitter to confirm that the recording of their 6th studio album had begun; they tweeted: "Phase one of recording the new record starts now...
 Happy Friday!"
 The band, who are working alongside producers Marc Jacob Hudson and Ray Jeffrey, have confirmed that pre-production of the 6th studio record has been completed, and that drum and bass tracking has begun.
-On July 1, 2013, the band announced that guitar and vocal tracking had begun as well.
-They announced on Facebook that the album will be released in early 2014.

 On August 29, 2013, Adam Lazzara and John Nolan performed an acoustic set at the Leaky Lifeboat Inn, in Seaford, New York, where they debuted a new song with a working title, "The Bird You Cannot Change".
-On September 11 and 12 the band played a new song at Starland Ballroom called "Flicker Fade".
-Song title was later confirmed during a televised concert on September 12 on AXSTV.
-On October 13, the band performed a new song, with the working title, "Anywhere That You Want to Go / Beat Up Car".

 From October 25 through November 2, Underoath vocalist Spencer Chamberlain began filling in on lead vocals following the premature birth of Adam Lazzara's son.
 On November 8, Lazzara and Nolan performed at the Staller Center for the Arts at Stony Brook University as an acoustic act.
 This featured the appearance of a Stony Brook violinist named Dylan Ebrahimian who also will appear on Taking Back Sunday's next album due in 2014.